mcogswell/cnn_treevis/README.md

 TODOs
 ===

+* Figure out a better way of re-weighting gradients filtered through a vis path.
+  Right now expanding the hierarchy from fc8 to conv1 leads to oversaturated images deeper in the tree.
+There should be a way to adjust gradient magnitudes to prevent oversaturation.

 * (Bug) Note that caffe must be build without CuDNN support or the ReLU needs to be changed to use my implementation.
 A better way to implement this would